AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/creating-an-email-program/understanding-email-programs.md

 ## Dashboards {#dashboards}

->[!TIP]
+>[!CAUTION]
 >
->Some prefer using email programs over sending an email via a smart campaign because of the program's detailed reporting dashboard.
+>For the sake of accurate reporting, please avoid reusing an email previously used in an email program via a Smart Campaign, or by moving the asset from the launched email program to a new one.
+Doing so will add to the reporting numbers in the original email program dashboard.
+If you need to reuse the same email, [clone it](/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/clone-an-asset-in-a-program.md){target="_blank"} instead.

 Enjoy the fruits of your labor.
 Dashboards show you email program and A/B test performance at a glance.

 ![](assets/image2015-4-27-11-3a38-3a41.png)

 ![](assets/image2015-4-27-11-3a38-3a27.png)

+>[!TIP]
+>
+>Some prefer using email programs over sending an email via a Smart Campaign because of the program's detailed reporting dashboard.

 ## Nesting {#nesting}